Cap_Scaleman: When speaking of comedy, have you only specialized in stand up comedy? Are there any other kinds of humour that you are interested in?

 Having said all of this, I saw Anthony J. Brown play my local club the other night.
 He's about the quietest comedian I’ve ever seen yet he had pretty good command over the audience so that was a boost of confidence.
-And then there are folk like Ted Chippington
+And then there are folk like Ted Chippington - anti-comedians - who tell us not to give a shit about what the crowd does and in fact to encourage hostility!
+Stewart Lee wrote a great poem about this style called ’I'll only go if you throw glass’.

-) who had rejected his intelligent, urbane script that very morning: it drives our hero crazy because 'trapped in a lift' is probably the ultimate sitcom cliché.
-There is a bit in my rough draft pilot script where he goes on a tirade about this: "This shouldn't happen to me," he bemoans, "This is my own personal hell.
-What next?
-Pyramid piles of nutty chocolates?
-Sticky wheels on shopping trolleys?
-It never happens!"
 CS: Since this is a "get to know" kind of interview I have a few questions on fashion: (a) what do you wear most of the day and what kind of fashion is it? (b) What kind of fashion do you loathe? (c) Where do you buy your clothes and why?

 Well, I'm not the most qualified person in the world to talk about fashion but you're probably asking me about this because you and I have talked about 'the semiotics of style' a few times in the past, so I'll give it a go.
 At the moment I am wearing suits.
 For work I have a three-piece of my own invention, which consists of a lightly pinstriped jacket to represent 'city'; a selection from a number of dark-coloured shirts; a thickly knotted black-and-white necktie; black trousers and a waistcoat.
 The waistcoat is vintage and more a reference to my personality rather than profession.
 It's a clue to anyone who wonders who I might actually be beyond the job description.
 I certainly dress smarter than anyone else in the building (where the dress code is actually 'smart casual') but I'm very serious about librarianship as a profession so I dress up for it.